 The name of the city was first recorded in the Anglo-Saxon Chronicle (912AD) as Oxna forda.
 This is so familiar to us now, that we sometimes forget that an oxen was used to haul heavy loads, so the crossing place is likely to have been on a main road where the river was both shallow and with a hard gravelly bottom.

 The location of any ford has to take into account the physical landscape.
 Many of the east-west trading routes ran either south or north of the river, in order to avoid crossing it.
 Furthermore, it is unlikely to have been by Port Meadow, as exiting the town that way would have required climbing up Wytham Wood afterwards, only to have to cross the river again at Eynsham.
 Nevertheless, if the town was already in existence before the ford, then it is possible that some routes to it may not have been particularly straightforward.
-Despite this, many scholars assume the ford is likely to have been on a north to south road across the Thames, as opposed to the smaller Cherwell river.
+Despite this, many scholars assume the ford is likely to have been on a north to south road across the Thames, as opposed to crossing the smaller Cherwell river.

 Oxen fords to the south?

 The causeway to the south of the city would have involved crossing numerous waterways and not just one.
-What is now South Oxford is on a number of islands surrounding by the Thames and a number of different streams.
-On the one hand, this might suggest that it would not have been an ideal, as it was a cumbersome section of road, whereas, on the other hand, it would have been a convenient route in, as the crossings are likely to have been shallow and providing a firmer footing.
-Furthermore, we know of two tenth century fords to the south of the city, even though the landscape would have changed once the causeway was built, as well as bridges and mills.
+What is now South Oxford is on a number of islands surrounded by the Thames and a number of different streams.
+On the one hand, this might suggest that it would not have been an ideal, as it was a cumbersome section of road, whereas, on the other hand, it would have been a convenient route in, as the crossings are likely to have been shallow and with a firmer footing.
+Furthermore, we know of two tenth-century fords to the south of the city, even though the landscape would have changed once the causeway was built, as well as bridges and mills.
 R. H. C. Davis argued that this all suggested that this was likely to be the place of the crossing, although he believed it would have been a number of fords and not just one.

 The main source for this article was R. H. C. Davis’ ‘The Ford, the River and the City’, Oxoniensia XXXVII (1973), pp. 258-67.